omahs/imx-docs/docs/sdk-docs/core-sdk-swift/quickstart.md

 The Core SDK must be initialised before any of its classes are used.
 Upon initialisation the base environment and log level may be defined.
 Once initialised a shared instace will be available for accessing the [Workflow Functions](#workflow-functions).

-For example, you initialise the SDK and retrieve a URL to buy crypto through Moonpay:
+For example, you initialise the SDK and retrieve a URL to buy crypto through MoonPay:

 ```swift
 ImmutableX.initialize(base: .sandbox)